These Things

 "These Things" is a song by American rock band She Wants Revenge.
 It was released as their debut single and the lead single from their self-titled debut studio album on October 25, 2005.
 On Billboard's Alternative Songs chart, "These Things" peaked at number 22.

 Music videos

 The band has produced two music videos for "These Things".
-One video splices screencaps of various beautiful, young women in seductive, orgasmic poses with snippets of Adam playing the piano and Justin singing.
-Another video features Shirley Manson, lead singer of the band Garbage, and starts off with Adam and Justin walking down a city street at night.
-Without warning, a third man attacks Justin as he walks past the two of them but Adam fends him off.
-A female bystander, played by Manson, comforts Justin and helps him to his feet, and she and Adam walk him to a car.
-The video ends with Justin's attacker washing his hands in a bathroom and looking up as he notices Manson standing behind him.
+One video splices screencaps of various beautiful, young women in seductive, orgasmic poses with snippets of Adam Bravin playing the piano and Justin Warfield singing.
+Another video features Shirley Manson, lead singer of the band Garbage, and starts off with Bravin and Warfield walking down a city street at night.
+Without warning, a third man attacks Warfield as he walks past the two of them but Bravin fends him off.
+A female bystander, played by Manson, comforts Warfield and helps him to his feet, and she and Bravin walk him to a car.
+The video ends with Warfield's attacker washing his hands in a bathroom and looking up as he notices Manson standing behind him.